turketwh/Prx_3-merSVM_data/analysis/svmCrossValidation/README.md

 * svm_learn (from the SVM-Light distribution; see the auxiliary programs section in the main README.md)
 * svm_classify (from the SVM-Light distribution; see the auxiliary programs section in the main README.md)

-and then to copy over the following Java files from the *analysis/svmModeling* folder:
+The following Java programs are needed:
+* CombineScores.class
+* GenerateKmerMap.class
-* CombineScores.java
+* GenerateLabel.class
-* GenerateKmerMap.java
+* GenerateSVMFeatures.class
-* GenerateLabel.java
+* JoinActualPredicted.class
-* GenerateSVMFeatures.java
+* KmerCount.class
-* JoinActualPredicted.java
+* KmerMap.class
-* KmerCount.java
+* LabelTrainSVM.class
-* KmerMap.java
+* LabelWithNoLabel.class
-* LabelTrainSVM.java
+* Sequence.class
-* LabelWithNoLabel.java
+* SequenceReader.class
-* Sequence.java
+* GenerateIndexedFasta.class
-* SequenceReader.java
+* GenerateRandomGroups.class

-and then to compile all of the Java files: *javac \*.java*

 If you want to exactly replicate the work in the manuscript (using the same data in each fold as used in the manuscript),
 * Copy into this folder all of the files from the folder *data/svmCrossValidationInputs*.
 There should be 10 for each subgroup (e.g. AhpE.0, AhpE.1, ..., AhpE.9, Prx1.0, Prx1.1, ..., Tpx.8, Tpx.9)